dorythecat/TransforMate/docs/commands/set_and_clear/all_fields.md

 ## Syntax
 `/clear all_fiels <user>`

 - `user`: A valid Discord User, defaults to the user executing the command.
+User to clear modifiers from.

 ---

 ## Usage
-Clears all settings from a transformed user.
+Clears all modifiers from a transformed user.

 ---